 - Object Number:

-- bone, brass (copper, zinc alloy), celluloid (cellulose), leather, steel (metal), wood (unidentified)
+- bone, brass (copper, zinc alloy), celluloid (cellulose), leather, steel (metal) and wood (unidentified)

 - The Kodak Collection at the National Media Museum, Bradford